2008-2013 Toyota Highlander: reported problems, pros and cons, photos

-The Toyota Highlander is a dependable family hauler.
-It offers a very smooth and quiet ride, roomy interior and a strong V6.
+The Toyota Highlander is a dependable mid-size SUV.
+It offers a roomy interior, smooth and quiet ride, and a strong optional V6.

 2013 Toyota Highlander interior 2013 Toyota Highlander interior.